40. Optimal Unemployment Insurance#

 return error

-Since the calibration exercise is to match the hazard rate under autarky to the data, we must find an interest rate \(r\) to match p(a,r) = 0.1.
+Since the calibration exercise is to match the hazard rate under autarky to the data, we must find a parameter \(r\) to match p(a,r) = 0.1.

 The function below r_error calculates, for a given guess of \(r\) the difference between the model implied equilibrium hazard rate and 0.1.